The Representational Status of Deep Learning Models: Considerations of Composition and Distribution

-But, how does this interpretation support the antecedent claim that the network encodes fine-grained representational contents of its target?
+But, how does this interpretation support the antecedent claim that the network encodes semantically representational$_\text{rel}$ contents of its target?
 It runs into immediate conceptual difficulty.
-Far from giving us good reason to believe that the DLMs are fine-grained representational models, \textit{Tack 2} gives us good reason to believe that the model's contents must be either highly contingent or completely arbitrary.
+Far from giving us good reason to believe that the DLMs are highly decomposable representational$_\text{rel}$ models, \textit{Tack 2} gives us good reason to believe that the model's contents must be either highly contingent or completely arbitrary.
 Given that, in a distributed representation, each unit is involved in representing \textit{every} content, there is certainly no \textit{a priori} reason to suspect that individual units would encode \textit{discrete}, semantically meaningful contents.
 After all, every unit is sensitive to every parameter in the input space and, unlike local representational schemes, in distributed representations, a change in the value of a single weight (which would be affected by either adding or subtracting a single sample to the training data, changing the number of training epochs, adjusting the learning rate, adding a layer, or not changing anything and simply doing the whole training again), causes a change in the sensitivity and learned transformations everywhere such that the contribution made by each of the individual units to relating to every content in the target system is modified.
-Given that unit-wise contribution is globally modifiable by means of distinct modifications to individual weights, there can be no good conceptual reason to believe that individual units encode specifiable semantic content because that content is far from invariant and highly contingent.\\
+Given that unit-wise contribution is globally modifiable by means of distinct modifications to individual weights, there can be no good conceptual reason to believe that individual units encode specifiable semantic content because that content is far from invariant and highly contingent.
+If anything, this is an argument in favor of holism about decomposability.